-A description of the implementation, performance tests, numerical stability tests and an application to the glass transition of the Kob-Andersen mixture is found in the article by Peter H. Colberg and Felix Höfling, Highly accelerated simulations of glassy dynamics using GPUs: Caveats on limited floating-point precision, Comp.
+A description of the implementation, performance tests, numerical stability tests, and an application to the slow glassy dynamics of the Kob-Andersen mixture is found in the article by Peter H. Colberg and Felix Höfling, Highly accelerated simulations of glassy dynamics using GPUs: Caveats on limited floating-point precision, Comput.
 Phys.
-Comm.
+Commun.
 182, 1120 (2011) [arXiv:0912.3824].

 HAL’s MD package features

 - GPU-acceleration: 1 NVIDIA Kepler K20Xm GPU comparable to 100 CPU cores (Benchmarks)

 - high performance and excellent numerical long-time stability (e.g., energy conservation)

 - user scripts, which define complex simulation protocols

 - online evaluation of observables including dynamic correlation functions

 - structured, compressed, and portable H5MD output files

 - extensibility by the generic and modular design

 - free availability under GPL license